-The Lindenwood University Department of Theatre will present the comedy “She Stoops to Conquer” at 7:30 p.m. on Feb.
-3-5 in the university’s Emerson Black Box Theater.
+Lindenwood University’s Theatre Department will present William Shakespeare’s magical comedy A Midsummer Night’s Dream at 7:30 p.m. on Feb.
+1-4 and at 2 p.m. on Feb.
+5 in the university’s Emerson Black Box Theater.

 Lindenwood University’s Black Student Union will present “The Life and Legacy of Dr. Martin Luther King, Jr.” at 3 p.m. on Monday, Jan.
-17, in the Emerson Black Box Theatre of the J. Scheidegger Center for the Arts.
+16, in the Emerson Black Box Theater of the University’s J. Scheidegger Center for the Arts.
 The event is free and open to the public.

 Director of Student Life Sports Tim Canavan has announced the hiring of Mark Wilson as head coach for the new Lindenwood University billiards program, which will begin competition during the fall semester.
 Wilson has been a billiards instructor and coach for over 35 years and as a professional player, has been ranked in the top 25 in the world.